Image Credits: GeoArt/shutterstock.com

 Forming of AISI 4130 steel can be performed in the annealed condition.

-The following are some of the major applications of AISI 4130 alloy steel:
+Some of the major applications of AISI 4130 alloy steel are in aircraft engine mounts and welded tubing.